-- ➤ Provide assistance to public and Assistant Chief / Fire Marshal with respect to fire codes and plan review; - ➤ Interact and assist the general public on a day-to-day basis; - ➤ Review minor building, mechanical, and electrical permits for completeness.
-Receive fire plans from the general public and contractors; - ➤ Enter plan information into the database, track fire plan review status, and maintain database; - > Type, proofread, distribute and process a variety of documents including general correspondence, memos, and reports from rough draft or verbal instruction: - Act as a receptionist, greeting the public personally and on the telephone; - ➤ Perform a wide variety of clerical work including, filing, tracking, checking, and recording information on records and/or fiscal transactions; - ➤ Oversee all fire prevention office supplies and public education supplies.
+- Provide assistance to public and Assistant Chief / Fire Marshal with respect to fire codes and plan review; - Interact and assist the general public on a day-to-day basis; - Review minor building, mechanical, and electrical permits for completeness.
+Receive fire plans from the general public and contractors; - Enter plan information into the database, track fire plan review status, and maintain database; - Type, proofread, distribute and process a variety of documents including general correspondence, memos, and reports from rough draft or verbal instruction; - > Act as a receptionist, greeting the public personally and on the telephone; - Perform a wide variety of clerical work including, filing, tracking, checking, and recording information on records and/or fiscal transactions; - > Oversee all fire prevention office supplies and public education supplies. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.